 Acknowledgements: The picture ‘Ari is facilitating’ was taken by Shira Golding and is reproduced under a Creative Commons Attribution-Noncommercial 2.0 Generic licence.
 It can be found on Flickr.com: http://www.flickr.com/photos/boojee/2668136741/.
 The workshop picture representing experiential learning is from the EFEO Action Workshops in 2008.
 It was taken by devilarts and is copyrighted.
 It is reproduced here under a Creative Commons licence (Attribution-Non-Commercial-Share Alike 2.0 Generic) flickr: http://www.flickr.com/photos/devilarts/2458317215/.

-How to cite this piece: Smith, Mark K. (2001; 2009) ‘Facilitating learning and change in groups’, the encyclopaedia of informal education. [www.infed.org/mobi/facilitating-learning-and-change-in-groups-and-group-sessions/.
+How to cite this piece: Smith, Mark K. (2001; 2009) ‘Facilitating learning and change in groups’, The encyclopedia of pedagogy and informal education. [www.infed.org/mobi/facilitating-learning-and-change-in-groups-and-group-sessions/.
 Retrieved: insert date].

 © Mark K. Smith 2001, 2009